Last Updated on

-This scientific understanding is translated into multiple exercises and interventions aimed to increase life satisfaction, well-being, positive emotions or other desirable states, of individuals, organizations and societies.
+This scientific understanding is translated into multiple exercises and interventions aimed at increasing life satisfaction, well-being, positive emotions, or other desirable states in individuals, organizations, and societies.
 That’s what makes it an applied science.

-“Once you start making the effort to “wake yourself up” – that is, be more mindful in your activities – you suddenly start appreciating life a lot more.”
+“Once you start making the effort to ‘wake yourself up’ – that is, be more mindful in your activities – you suddenly start appreciating life a lot more.” – Robert Biswas-Diener

-Here is a list of some positive psychology examples or positive psychology interventions, as we call it:
+Here is a list of some positive psychology examples, or positive psychology interventions.

 1. Gratitude Journal